 LoDo Street Art

-Lower Downtown, or LoDo, is alive with energetic nightlife, but this neighborhood is so much more than bars and restaurants.
-This historic area of Denver contains some of the city’s most iconic murals and street art.
-Spend warm summer days and crisp nights discovering the street art that exists in this beloved neighborhood.
+Lower Downtown, or LoDo, is alive with energetic nightlife, but this neighborhood offers so much more than bars and restaurants.
+This historic area of Denver contains some of the city’s most iconic murals.
+Spend warm summer days and crisp nights discovering the street art in this beloved neighborhood.

 “Greetings from Denver”

-Styled after the vintage postcard aesthetic, a pic with this mural is the perfect way to say, “I’ve moved to Denver.”
-As one of Denver’s most iconic murals, this beauty is a must-visit.
+Styled after the vintage postcard aesthetic, a pic with this mural posted on your socials will declare, “I moved to Denver.”
+As one of Denver’s most iconic murals, “Greetings from Denver” is a must-visit.

 Location: 1695 Platte St., Denver, CO 80202